vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/SELECT_BIBLIOGRAPHY.md

 The Philosophy of the Tantraloka in the First Three Ahnikas with Translation into English, doctoral thesis submitted to the Lucknow University, 1971 (unpublished). (i) Upodghata (Upodghata) to the Luptagama- samgraha, Vol. II, S. Sanskrit University, Varanasi, 1984.

-(ii) Upodghata to the Nityaṣoḍaśikārṇava with two commentaries-Ṛjuvimarsini and Artha- ratnavali, S. Sanskrit University, Varanasi, 1968.
+(ii) Upodghata to the Nityaṣoḍaśikārṇava with two commentaries-Ṛjuvimarśinī and Artha- ratnavali, S. Sanskrit University, Varanasi, 1968.

 (i) Luce delle Sacre Scritture (Tantraloka) di Abhinavagupta, translated into Italian with Introduction, Torino, 1972.